rforbiodatascience24/group_11_project/README.md

 ### Source

-The dataset was obtained from the study *Gene Expression in Colorectal Cancer* .
-These two datasets consists of a group of colorectal cancer patients, who had surgery to remove their tumour.
-One dataset on patient data and one of their respective gene expression levels.
+The datasets were obtained from the study *Gene Expression in Colorectal Cancer* conducted by Queen's University Belfast Cancer Research.

 ### Description

+The data consists of a group of colorectal cancer patients, who underwent surgery to remove their tumors: one dataset contains patient data, and the other captures their respective gene expression level.
-This dataset (Colorectal_Cancer_Patient_Data.csv) consists of the group of colorectal cancer patients data.

-The patient dataset consists of the following variables:
+The dataset (Colorectal_Cancer_Patient_Data.csv) consists of the group of colorectal cancer patients data.
+It includes the following variables:

+-   **ID_REF:** patient ID

 -   **Age:** at Diagnosis (in Years)